chrg127/smb3-stuff/README.md

 ## TODO

-- inventory
-    - twister warp
+- flute and twister warp
+- cloud item
+- music box item
+- hammer iem
+- anchor item
+- 1up effect when using a 1up from the item panel
 - encounter movement types
 - re-check settings (specifically hud settings, but others too)
 - think about isClimbing and isWater properties
+- change levelFlipAnimID

 - object spawning when user-defined conditions are met
     - airship animation